 We have now made a selection group.
 If we click on any empty area, this will deselect everything.
 Going up to selection group and clicking on the group you have just made, brings your selection back.
 This is very helpful when you are making a lot of selections and you would like to save your work.

 When making a group, keep in mind where you are in your scene.
 If we go into an Individual Object > Polygon mode for example, select a few polygons, make a group called ‘Polygon’ and press enter.

 For a one-time fee of only $15 you will get unlimited access to all our 3D models & scenes

 When you become a member you will be able to download all of our models and scenes for free.

 When you deselect the polygons, you can go into ‘Selection Group’, find ‘Polygon’ then click it and all of those selected polygons will come back.

 Now, the other selection group ‘Objects’ that we made earlier does not appear whilst in the edit poly of this object.
 This is because we are in the individual object and not in the overall view of this scene (where we made the previous selection group).
 Also, if we are not in the polygon mode, we will not find the ‘Polygon’ selection group we made (because we made the group in the objects polygon mode).
 So if we go back to the overall view of the scene, the selection group ‘Objects’ appears and the selection group ‘Polygon’ disappears.

-So we need to be sure we are in the area that we created the selection group in.
-Just keep in mind when making these selection groups, where you have made them because you might lose track.
+So we need to be sure we are in the area that we created the selection group in, otherwise it won’t appear.
+Just keep this in mind when making selection groups, so you don’t lose track of them.